What are my rates paying for?

 Recreation - We have 222 reserves across the District, including numerous parks that cater for active sporting codes.
 In addition to this, the many walking and cycling trails and connections provide outdoor recreation opportunities for all.

 Wastewater - Lessening the impact of human activity on the natural environment, through solid waste strategies and initiatives.
 This includes the safe disposal of sewerage.

 Roading rate - Encompasses all roading costs, including general maintenance and repairs, key roading projects, seal extensions, town centre upgrades, footpaths, cycleways, parking areas, and more.

 Corporate services - A number of internal corporate services support the delivery of services and activities to the community, including customer services, communications, IT, quality and risk management, and finance.

 Rates instalments and due dates

-The first instalment of your rates invoice for the year 2018/2019 was sent at the beginning of September 2018.
+The first instalment of your rates invoice for the year 2023-24 were sent out in September 2023.

 Penalty and instalment dates have now been set for the 2023-24 rating year, for more information see the Schedule of Fees & Charges 2023-24.